aunio/dicas-javascript/README.md

 url.host; // mysite.com
 url.pathname; /// /path/to/resource
+url.searchParams.get("query"); // param

 // You can even modify the url url.pathname = "other/path/to/resource";

-url; // https://mysite.com/other/path/to/resource?query=param
+// And changes are immediately reflected url; // https://mysite.com/other/path/to/resource?query=param
 ```